 What about disk images?
 I’m sure you can find those on your own.
 And if you’re wondering, 720K disk images do not work properly in the Gotek.
 The utilities I listed above copy them over happily but the disks don’t read correctly.
 If you want to load software off 720K disk images, you’ll need to copy the contents to a 1.44 megabyte disk image using a tool like Winimage.
 That’s a little unfortunate since so many early 90s DOS titles shipped on 720K disks, but at least a workaround is possible.

 You can also use the Gotek like a real floppy drive, installing it alongside a real floppy, and use DOS utilities like xcopy and diskcopy to move data over to the disk images.
 Keep in mind many name-brand desktop PCs of the era only had one 3.5-inch floppy power connector, so you may need a Molex-to-3.5 converter to use both the Gotek and a real 3.5-inch floppy at the same time.
-You might consider getting two adapters if you intend to replace the hard drive with compact flash, as most compact flash adapters also use a 3.5-inch power connector.
+You might consider getting two adapters if you intend to replace the hard drive with compact flash or an SD card, as most compact flash or SD adapters also use a 3.5-inch power connector.

 There is replacement firmware available for the Gotek to make it more convenient, and make it work with other disk formats, custom disk formats, and non-PC platforms like an Amiga.
 Being able to just copy disk images straight over rather than using a pile of utilities would also be nice.
 I’ll give it a try at some point, but even with the stock firmware, the Gotek is useful.
 It’s clunky, but I find it better than dealing with aging disks and much better than psycho ex-girlfriends.